nordicenergy/Smart-Charging-Network/README.md

 Copy the example config file, editing necessary values:
 ```
-cp src/config/config.example.ts src/config/config.ts
+cp src/config/config..ts src/config/config.ts
 ```

-There are two config objects inside the config file, one for the OCN and one for the OCPI 2.1.1 backend.
+There are two config objects inside the config file, one for the SCN and one for the SCPI 2.1.1 backend.

 # Connect to backend